benkehoe/aws-sso-util/docs/lookup.md

 `--account`/`-a` can be a string that matches either the beginning or the end of the AWS account number, or a regex to match against the account name.

+`--ou` can be an Organizations OU id or root id, which will use all the accounts directly in the OU, or recursively in child OUs as well if the `--ou-recursive` flag is added.

 You can control the field separator

 By default, the names for every principal, permission set, and target are looked up.
 To eliminate this step from the process, use `--no-lookup-names`.
+Names for accounts will still appear if you have not specified specific accounts, because the names are available when enumerating accounts in Organizations anyway.